MEET ANGELIC & ILONKA

 The various studies and practices I engaged in over the years are in fact connected.
 Studying fashion design helped me to explore the world of ideas and creation, and working in this field taught me how to bring them into manifestation.
 Through practicing the arts of Chinese Medicine, Qigong and Tai Chi, I learned to view and experience the body as a visible expression of, and connection to, the unseen world of energy.
 Immersing myself in various forms of yoga and Buddhist meditation practice, further deepened my understanding of the mind in relationship to the body.

 When Covid scattered our world in 2020, my beloved husband Alan was diagnosed with a terminal illness and passed away eight months later.
-This intensely painful experience has left a significant imprint on my soul, and my wounded heart may never heal again.
-Being gentle and patient with myself allows my grief to unfold on its own terms.
+This intensely painful experience has left a significant imprint on my soul, and my wounded heart may never completely heal again.
+Being gentle and patient with myself will allow my grief to unfold on its own terms.
 In the depth of this reality I feel the vulnerability of our human existence and the fear of our mortality.
-The seen and unseen are forever integrated in my heart, for Alan will always be part of me.
+The seen and unseen are forever integrated in my heart, for he will always be part of me.

 I see courage, intelligence and beauty as an inherent part of nature and human beings.
 This is the source of inspiration for my life and work.

 Angelic moved to Johannesburg in 2010, founded her company HeartCore, and together with her late husband Alan, created a (food) garden, a contemplative studio and a Bed&Being.
-It is an environment that offers tranquility in the midst of the busy city – a space where one can become still, inspired and creative.
+HeartCore is set in an environment that offers tranquility in the midst of the busy city – a space where one can become still, inspired and creative.